Podcast Badge

 • Sign up for a workshop.

 How do I let employers or others know that I’ve earned a badge?
-Use one or more of the following methods to share your badge with employers or others:

 • Share your badges on your LinkedIn profile (see below for details on how to post to LinkedIn).

-• Copy and paste the badge images and descriptions into your resume.
+• Copy and paste the badge images, and descriptions into your resume.

 Adding badges to your LinkedIn Certifications